tutorcruncher/tc-api-docs/pages/clients/list-all-clients.md

 ### List all Clients

-Returns a list of your clients.
-The clients are sorted by `id`, with the largest id first.
+Returns a list of your Clients.
+The Clients are sorted by `id`, with the largest id first.